Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Anti-Aliasing.md

 1. Select the Camera in the Scene view or Hierarchy and view it in the Inspector.
 2. In the General section, select Temporal Anti-aliasing (TAA) from the Anti-aliasing drop-down.

+When using the same Camera GameObject for multiple Game Views TAA may not work as expected due to limitations of the history buffer system.
+Multiple game views using different Cameras will however work as expected.

 <a name="SMAA"></a>

 ## Subpixel morphological anti-aliasing (SMAA)